Postcards and greetings cards

 Year 3 Swanage Prinary

-An u usual title and possibly hasn’t helped sales at times but was the first sketching trip I did with Swanage Primary Schooling 2018 and when I managed to draw alongside the children.
+An unusual title and possibly hasn’t helped sales at times but was the first sketching trip I did with Swanage Primary Schooling 2018 and when I managed to draw alongside the children.
 In subsequent years there wasn’t the chance for me to draw as much

 Alternate title could be Ballard Down and is why it normally sells.